archoleat/npm-template/README.md

 - [Contributing](#contributing)
 - [License](#license)

-**Archoleat Repo Template** is a template repository designed for quickly starting new projects with pre-configured tools and best development practices.
+**Archoleat NPM Template** is a template repository designed for quickly starting new projects with pre-configured tools and best development practices.

 This template includes ready-made solutions for integration with: